grigorygil99/grigorygil99.github.io/_posts/2022-12-28-sense-certainty.md

 at what was immediate.
 So the immediate upon capture - unmediates itself because this capture is what creates the situation in which the immediate vanishes, and out of this vanishing a new immediate appears in order for mediation to happen between the former and the present immediacies.
-Do note that by definition the former immediacy stops being itself.
+Do note that by definition the former immediacy, by being former, an immediacy must be immediate, thus, it stops being itself.